Edward M. Lambert Jr.

 Edward M. Lambert Jr. (born March 8, 1958, in Fall River, Massachusetts) is an American politician and government official who currently served as vice chancellor for government relations and public affairs at the University of Massachusetts Boston.

-He previously served as a member of the Fall River, Massachusetts School Committee from 1980 to 1989, the Massachusetts House of Representatives from 1989 to 1996, Mayor of Fall River from 1996–2007, and Commissioner of the Massachusetts Department of Conservation and Recreation from 2011 to 2013.
+He previously served as a member of the Fall River, Massachusetts School Committee from 1980 to 1989, the Massachusetts House of Representatives from 1989 to 1996, Mayor of Fall River from 1996 to 2007, and Commissioner of the Massachusetts Department of Conservation and Recreation from 2011 to 2013.

-Outside politics Lambert served as the director of University of Massachusetts Dartmouth's Urban Initiative from 2007–2011.
+Outside politics Lambert served as the director of University of Massachusetts Dartmouth's Urban Initiative from 2007 to 2011.

 Early life and education

 Lambert was born March 8, 1958, in Fall River, Massachusetts.
 He obtained a bachelor's degree in psychology from Southeastern Massachusetts University (now the University of Massachusetts Dartmouth) in 1981, and a master's degree in education and counseling from Bridgewater State University in 1984.